vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [How long does it take from a refund is made until the money is in the customer's account?](#how-long-does-it-take-from-a-refund-is-made-until-the-money-is-in-the-customers-account)

-According to Norwegian regulations you should _not_ capture a payment until the product or service is provided to the customer.
+According to Norwegian regulations you can _not_ capture a payment until the product or service is provided to the customer.
 For more information, please see the Consumer Authority's [Guidelines for the standard sales conditions for consumer purchases of goods over the internet](https://www.forbrukertilsynet.no/english/guidelines/guidelines-the-standard-sales-conditions-consumer-purchases-of-goods-the-internet).